Barnsley Virtual School

 The social worker with responsibility for the child should:

-- not take significant decisions about a looked after child’s education without reviewing the PEP, in consultation with the child, the child’s school, carer, VSH, IRO and, where appropriate, their parent(s)
+- not take significant decisions about a looked after child’s education without reviewing the PEP, in consultation with the child, the child’s school, carer, VSH, Independent Reviewing Officer(IRO) and, where appropriate, their parent(s)

 - alert the IRO to any significant changes to the child’s PEP, such as the breakdown or change of an education placement, so that the IRO can decide whether a review of the care plan is required